 Contact the Secretary/ Treasurer.

 Sid Hudson is the Chief Information Officer for the City of McKinney, Texas, and has more than 30 years of technology experience ranging from large mainframe systems for bank processing as well as small to mid-size networks.
-He managed the growth of the network for the City of Allen from one server to more than 150 servers.
-In July of 2016 he accepted the position in McKinney as a new chapter and challenge to his career.
-In McKinney his technology team supports all City departments as well as the Public Safety divisions with a team of 40 to include Infrastructure, network Security, Applications Support and Development, Customer Service Desk, Geographic Information Systems and all City Records.
-Sid has served TAGITM in various capacities including Secretary / Treasurer 2016/17, Chair - Membership Committee, Chair - Conference Committee, Special Events Coordinator, as well as assisting on other committees.
-Sid will serve as the Vice President for the 2017-2018 year.
+He managed the growth of the network for the City of Allen from one server to more than 150 servers, before accepting the position of CIO in McKinney in 2016.
+Sid has served TAGITM in various capacities including Secretary / Treasurer, Chair - Membership Committee, Chair - Conference Committee, Special Events Coordinator, and President of TAGITM.
+Sid most recently and has agreed to continue to serve the board as Past President through the 2020-2021 term.

 James Brown has been a member of TAGITM for 20 years, serving the organization in numerous capacities throughout that time.
 James has served on the Executive Board as Secretary Treasurer, Vice President, and President.
 He is a graduate of the CGCIO program, and Cornell University’s Executive Leadership program.
 James has a 26 year history of leading municipal Information Technology organizations for multiple Texas Cities including the Cities of Grand Prairie, Amarillo, Waco and currently serving as the Information Technology Director for the City of Lubbock.